j2store/userguide/general.md

 # General

-The general tab has several fields to be set to configure the product.
+The general tab has several fields, in which we need to enter the necessary and relevant details, attached with the product.

 Have a look at the image below: